 I don’t take our freedom, peace and security for granted.
 I am mindful that many people are living in conflict zones and they are listening to the sounds of guns and bombs, as they fear for their safety.
 Let’s be grateful for our freedom and peace and continue to pray for an end to war and violence.

 I am of the opinion that an “attitude of gratitude” needs to be cultivated.
 For most of us it doesn’t come naturally.
 It literally needs to be sparked by a persistent focus on the many blessings in our life.
-If we choose to focus on “what’s missing” in our life, we will be insufficiently grateful for “what’s present” that is enriching our life in some way.
-Pause throughout your day to say little prayers of thanks to God and watch how these prayers have a healing power on your life.
+If we choose to focus on “what’s missing” in our life, we will be insufficiently aware and grateful for “what’s present” that is enriching our life in some way.
+Let us pause throughout your day to say little prayers of thanks to God and watch how these prayers have a healing power on your life.
 Watch how they spark joy and peace in your heart.

 A number of years ago I introduced a prayer before our family meals, i.e., “The Prayer called Grace”.
 We always stop now before we eat to say thank you to God for our meal, our health, God’s love etc. Our prayer reflects whatever we are experiencing in that day and we try to remember to pray for those in need.